elvisiraguha/elvisiraguha/README.md

 ### Hello Devs 👋
 #### I am a Full Stack Web Developer

-I use JavaScript, Reactjs and Angular to make Frontend apps; Nodejs and Expressjs to make RESTful APIs.
+I use JavaScript, Reactjs and Angular to bring functioning & beautiful applications to the web; Nodejs and Expressjs to build powerful & usable RESTful APIs.

 ##### Contact me via [iraguhaelvis@gmail.com](mailto://iraguhaelvis@gmail.com) or +250783984662